Collection Development Plan

 New journal subscriptions

-New journal subscriptions must be approved by the Director of Library Services.
+New journal subscriptions must be approved by the Library Director.
 Generally, the Library does not place new subscriptions for journals that are available electronically through databases such as NCLIVE, ProQuest, or Lexis-Nexis but length of retention and embargoes will be taken in consideration.

 Collections